Back in 2017, the first episode of BBC One's The Big Painting Challenge was all about still life.

 Yes: the Guardian has an excellent list of contemporary still life artists, many of whom use photography to create their compositions, and whose work has political intent.
 Sharon Core, at the top of the list, pays homage to the Dutch greats by recreating their compositions as closely as possible.

 Mat Collishaw, another entry on the list, demonstrated this through his powerful photo series illuminating the last meals of prisoners on death row in the USA.
+His work in UK collections includes this trio of butterflies and flowers.

 Can anyone paint a still life?

-As Jonathan Jones wrote in the Guardian: ‘If Hirst did not try to paint an orange accurately, no one would know he can't do it.
-But he has tried, at least I think it's an orange, and the poor sphere seems to float in mid air because of the clumsy circle of shadow below it.’
+A particularly scathing Jonathan Jones wrote in the Guardian: 'If Hirst did not try to paint an orange accurately, no one would know he can't do it.
+But he has tried, at least I think it's an orange, and the poor sphere seems to float in mid air because of the clumsy circle of shadow below it.'

-So… is there still life in Still Life?
+So... is there still life in still life?

 Yes.